tyilo/albert-extensions/README.md

 --

 Type `mma <mathematica expression>` and see the result of the expression when evaluated in Mathematica using wolframscript.
 Press enter to copy the result to the clipboard.

+Pass
+--

+Type `pass <name>` to list [pass](https://www.passwordstore.org/) passwords.
+Press enter to copy the password to the clipboard.